kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-pass-nca-90-days.md

 Three hundred pages of textbook.
 Seventy hours of recorded lectures.
 A 3-hour exam that would determine whether I could continue my legal career in Canada.
 And I had one week.

-That was October 2024.
-By January 2025, I had passed four NCA subjects and completed the CPLED Legal Research and Writing course — the LRW program used in Alberta, Saskatchewan, and Manitoba.
+That was September 2025.
+By November 2025, I had passed four NCA subjects and completed the CPLED Legal Research and Writing course — the LRW program used in Alberta, Saskatchewan, and Manitoba.
 Ontario candidates use the Law Society of Ontario's separate licensing process instead; the preparation strategy in this article applies regardless of which provincial route you follow.
 The method I built under that pressure is what became The NCA Hub.

 This article gives you that system — adapted for a 90-day window that is realistic for working professionals and focused candidates alike.